-Use your college class syllabi to help create your to-do list.
+Use your college class syllabi to help create your to-do list and stay organized in college.
 Your syllabus combines expectations for the course and guides the student on how to complete the course successfully.
 It is often overlooked and underused.
 I want you to get very familiar with your syllabus as it will be crucial to creating your to-do lists.

 A syllabus is a map of everything you will do and what will be expected of you in class.
 It will contain everything, and I mean everything.
 Course description, breakdown of grades, description of assignments, course policies, course calendar, reading assignments and weekly topics, and holidays.
 If you have a question about the class and assignments, it can most likely be answered in the syllabus.
 Your syllabus is a great tool to help you stay organized in school so keep it handy.

 As you go through your day, you will complete items on your to-do list.
 Cross these off or update your list throughout the day.
 This will allow you to track your progress and force you to look at your list periodically.

 Tracking your progress will reduce stress and increase your mood because you can see your list becoming smaller.
 Additionally, as you update your to-do list, you will remind yourself of the other items remaining on the list.
 This will allow you to adjust your day to fit everything in.

 2. Create A Routine